-The author, Lauren Collins, has moved eight times since graduating college in nearly as many years, making this Lego for adults an integral part of her experience.
+The author, Lauren Collins, has moved eight times since graduating college in nearly as many years, making this Lego for adults an integral part of her coming of age experience.
 “IKEA can also be Swedish for feeling like you’re never going to grow up,” Collins writes.
 “The ease of self-invention that IKEA enables is liberating, but it can be sad to be able to make a life, or to dispose of it, so cheaply.”

-I, too, have moved too much since graduating from college, sometimes multiple times per year.
+I, too, have moved too much since graduating college, sometimes multiple times per year.
 I’ve welcomed IKEA into my homes on both coasts.
 The Billy bookcases

 and Lack side tables

 the empire’s most popular products, have always been there to hold my books, drinks and luggage.
 Anywhere I go, the familiar giant blue and yellow logo cajoles from the highway, beckoning to discard the debris of what has been and start anew, in one swipe of a credit card.

 Each time I move, an IKEA trip feels like it’s the final time.
 Stay awhile and actualize.
 Put down your roots.
 If you build it, they will come, and then life will resemble a catalogue with blond Nordic people smiling from its pages.
 And the hammer flies faster, and the little hooked screwdriver turns a little easier.